Bedfont: Pates and Fawns Manor Houses

 Bedfont has the rare status for a metropolitan traditional area (an old parish) in the UK to have two surviving manor houses: Pates, once owned by the Page family is behind the church, the oldest house in the Borough – one wing dates to the late 15th century.
 Fawns, on the south side of the Green, dates from the 16th century and was sold to the British Airways Housing Association in 1983 by Derek Sherborn of the family who had owned it from the 17th century.

-Inn and history of coaching inns
+Former coaching inns

 As population and coach services grew from the 17th to 18th centuries the number of inns in Bedfont grew to at least six.
 The Duke’s Head and The Bell were on Bedfont Green, and The Plough, The Sun, The White Horse and the Queen’s Head joined them in providing stabling and refreshments to the weary travellers and goods distributors on the road between London and much of Hampshire and the South West.
-The second-named is sole survivor, known as The Bell on the Green.
+The sole survivor is the Bell, now known as The Bell on the Green.

 Parish church of St Mary

 St Mary's church, the parish church of Bedfont, is of unknown foundation, although it retains its original Norman chancel and arch.
 There are wall paintings of Christ on the Cross and Christ in Glory, of about 1250 to the north of the arch.
 They were uncovered in 1865.
+In 1829, the church was enlarged, and there is a plaque in the porch commemorating this.
+In 1865 the original wooden tower and spire were removed and the nave lengthened.
+A new tower, spire, porch, and chancel doorway were built.
+The tower clock is of uncertain date: it may have been installed to commemorate Queen Victoria's Diamond Jubilee (1897) or King Edward VII's coronation (1902).
+The church is a Grade II listed building.